wwymak/mojo-gpu-puzzles/book/src/puzzle_08/layout_tensor.md

      ```
    - Process phase: Each thread adds 10 to its shared tensor value
    - Result: `output[global_i] = shared[local_i] + 10 = 11`

+   **Note**: In this specific case, the `barrier()` isn't strictly necessary since each thread only writes to and reads from its own shared memory location (`shared[local_i]`).
+However, it's included for educational purposes to demonstrate proper shared memory synchronization patterns that are essential when threads need to access each other's data.

 3. **LayoutTensor benefits**
    - Shared memory allocation: